samirtahir91/secret-sync-operator/README.md

 Key features:
 - Uses a custom resource `SecretSync` in your destination namespace.
 - Reads secrets defined in a `SecretSync` resource and fetches from a source namespace - configured in the controller deployment env spec `SOURCE_NAMESPACE`.
+    - `SOURCE_NAMESPACE` is set to `default`. it can be updated in the [manager deployment](config/manager/manager.yaml#L104)
+    - The idea is admins only can configure the global source namespace via this ENV var.
 - This allows for centralised secrets to by synced accross any tenant namespace, i.e. global credentials or certificates.
 - Deleting the `SecretSync` object will also delete the secrets it was managing.
 - The operator will reconcile secrets that are defined in the `SecretSync.spec.secrets` list only, when: